Today, September 28, is National Good Neighbor Day. This thought from NationalDayCalendar.com:

 Being a caregiver was one of the most challenging and sweetest roles I’ve ever held.
 The challenging part was in the beginning, when terminal cancer was dropped on us from a high-flying bomber we didn’t see coming.

-A year later, after Gary finally admitted his feelings of failure as a man, we sorted things out, determined to live more fully, found ways to give back, and made more fun and memories.
+A year later—after my husband, Gary, finally admitted his fears and feelings of failure as a man—we sorted things out, determined to live more fully, found ways to give back, and made more fun and memories.
 That was the thunderous, sweet, majestic part.

 If given the assignment to share tips from my cancer caregiving years, and if the assignment required an alphabetized list …